 Better connectivity in New York City’s commercial districts is critical to businesses, residents, and visitors as well as the City’s ability to drive innovation and growth.

-NYCEDC awarded grants to five organizations to expand free, public wireless access across the five boroughs to provide local visitors, tourists, and businesses with free connectivity in key commercial districts to attract new businesses, connect residents and visitors, improve quality of life, and bridge the digital divide.
-The networks will launch in December 2013, with continued expansion through early 2014.
-Each corridor was selected for its economic vitality and importance to the development of New York City as a whole.
+NYCEDC awarded grants to expand free public wireless access across the city, providing local visitors, tourists, and businesses with free connectivity in key commercial districts to attract new businesses, connect residents and visitors, improve quality of life, and bridge the digital divide.
+The networks launched in December 2013 and are now up and running in neighborhoods in Manhattan and Brooklyn.

-Brooklyn: Downtown Brooklyn, area bordered by Schermerhorn St, Cadman Plaza West, Flatbush Ave, and Tillary St; Fort Greene and Clinton Hill; Fulton Street between Rockwell Place to Classon Ave; BAM cultural district; Brownsville, area bordered by Sutter Ave, Mother Gaston Blvd, Pitkin Ave, and Howard Ave
+Downtown Brooklyn: Area bordered by Schermerhorn St, Cadman Plaza West, Flatbush Ave, and Tillary St; Fort Greene and Clinton Hill.

-Manhattan: Flatiron district; Water St corridor between Whitehall and Fulton Streets, extending to neighboring side streets including Stone St and Front St; along the East River waterfront and piers; 125th St from Broadway to Second Ave; Roosevelt Island between the Ed Koch Queensboro Bridge and Roosevelt Island Bridge
+Lower Manhattan: Water St corridor between Whitehall and Fulton Streets, extending to neighboring side streets including Stone St and Front St; along the East River waterfront and piers.

 Downtown Alliance: The Downtown Alliance manages the Downtown-Lower Manhattan Business Improvement District (BID), serving an area roughly from City Hall to the Battery, from the East River to West Street and provides service, advocacy, research and information to advance Lower Manhattan as a global model of a 21st century Central Business District for businesses, residents and visitors.